-Romans 2:6 Who will render to every man according to his deeds.
+Romans 2:6 Who will render to each one according to his deeds.

 The implication is nobody escapes the judgment of God—whether it comes naturally by law, or whether He personally and specifically enforces it.
 Then He begins to divide people into two groups.

-Romans 2:7 To them who by patient continuance in well doing seek for glory and honor and immortality, eternal life.
+Romans 2:7 Eternal life to those who by patient continuance in doing good seek for glory, honor, and immortality.

-Romans 2:8 But unto them that are contentious, and do not obey the truth, but obey unrighteousness [What's going to come?
-Not eternal life and immortality, but...], indignation and wrath.
+Romans 2:8 But to those who are self-seeking and do not obey the truth, but obey unrighteousness [What is going to come?
+Not eternal life and immortality, but]—indignation and wrath.

-Romans 2:9 Tribulation and anguish, upon every soul of man that does evil, of the Jew first, and also of the Gentile.
+Romans 2:9 Tribulation and anguish, on every soul of man who does evil, of the Jew first and also of the Greek.

 "The Jew first" because they are more responsible before God, because God has made the covenant with them.

-So, whether you are one of "the called" or whether you are unconverted—laws work!
-It doesn't matter whether you are young.
-It doesn't matter whether you are old.
-It doesn't matter whether you are male.
-It doesn't matter whether you are female.
+So, whether you are one of the called or whether you are unconverted—laws work!
+It does not matter whether you are young.
+It does not matter whether you are old.
+It does not matter whether you are male.
+It does not matter whether you are female.
 It matters not!
 Laws are impersonal, in that regard.
 They simply work.
 And "whatsoever a man sows, that shall he also reap."
 And then Paul adds:

-Romans 2:11 For there is no respect of persons with God.
+Romans 2:11 For there is no partiality with God.

 Romans 2:12-13 For as many as have sinned without law [or, apart from law.
-That is, the Gentiles.] shall also perish without [apart from] law.
-And as many as have sinned in the law [Those who are converted, those who have made the covenant.] shall be judged by the law; (For not the hearers of the law are just before God, but the doers of the law shall be justified.
+That is, the Gentiles.] will also perish without [apart from] law, and as many as have sinned in the law [Those who are converted, those who have made the covenant.] will be judged by the law (for not the hearers of the law are just in the sight of God, but the doers of the law shall be justified.

 Do you think that the Gentiles, who are unconverted, are not going to be blessed if they obey (by nature) the laws of God?
 Oh, yes, they will.
 They may not get salvation, but they are going to be blessed—because of their obedience.

-Romans 2:14-15 For when the Gentiles, who have not the law, do by nature the things contained in the law, these, having not the law, are a law unto themselves: which show the work of the law written in their hearts, their conscience also bearing witness, and their thoughts the mean while accusing or else excusing one another;)
+Romans 2:14-15 For when the Gentiles, who do not have the law, by nature do the things in the law, these, although not having the law, are a law to themselves, who show the work of the law written in their hearts, their conscience also bearing witness, and between themselves their thoughts accusing or else excusing them).